On the Trading Floor

 Of course, you’ll also need a monitor for Outlook – the standard email program at banks – to handle email and see incoming messages from broker and the rest of your team.

-The Rest of Your Desk
+What’s on the Rest of Your Desk?

 So what else is on your desk?